dannywamuya/wildlife-tracker/README.md

 - Maven
 - PostgreSql

-## Setup Instructions
-- Install PostgreSql on your computer for the backend
-- Run the following command in psql to setup the database

 ## Support and contact details
 If you come across any issues, reach me at dwamuya@gmail.com or comment on the issue via GitHub.